wilsonliaows/docs/developing-connectors/connectors-design-guide/trigger-descriptive-components.md

 Actions and trigger descriptive components are largely similar.
 If you understand `description`, `title`, `subtitle` and `help` components in actions, you will see that they have similar functions in triggers.
 The main difference is the adopted product copy conventions.

-The following table details these trigger components.
+The following table details these components.

 | Trigger component | Description                                                                                                                                        |
 |-------------------|----------------------------------------------------------------------------------------------------------------------------------------------------|